Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 ASP.NET applications, though with `some limitations <https://github.com/NuGet/Home/issues/5877>`__.
 `SDK-style projects <https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#additions>`__
 further reduce overhead of the project system, and are being used successfully in the community with Sitecore projects.
-However these are not `officially supported <https://github.com/dotnet/project-system/issues/2670>`__ by Microsoft with .NET Framework ASP.NET applications, and thus you may require some MSBuild expertise on your team if you wish to do so.
+However SDK-style projects are not `officially supported <https://github.com/dotnet/project-system/issues/2670>`__ by Microsoft with .NET Framework ASP.NET applications, and thus you may require some MSBuild expertise on your team if you wish to use them.

 Newer versions of Visual Studio are also much better optimized for opening large solutions.
 To further improve the performance of Visual Studio and reduce build times, you can